Wednesday, 10 July 2013

 Summer baking tips from the experts

-Need inspiration for new and interesting desserts to make this summer?
-We asked expert bakers for some tricks of the trade, along with some inspiring dessert ideas - even for when it’s too hot to turn the oven on.
+along with some inspiring dessert ideas - even for when it’s too hot to

-Our bakers have plenty of ideas for desserts you can whip up without using the oven on those hot, sticky days.
+Leave the oven turned off Our bakers have plenty of ideas for desserts you can whip up without using the oven on those hot, sticky days.
 Bea Vo, author of Tea with Bea and owner of Bea’s of Bloomsbury pâtisserie has a few ideas.
 ‘Take some of your favourite berries and infuse them with your favourite alcohol - if you want to fancy it up, add some spices like star anise or vanilla with a bit of honey and let them macerate for a few hours in the fridge.
 With some ice cream and nice biscuits it makes for a complete dessert.’
 And what about ice cream sandwiches?
 ‘So easy yet so tasty.
 Bake your own biscuits or use store-bought, and liven it up by layering a bit of jam or curd on one side of the biscuit before adding the ice cream and sandwiching.’
 She recommends covering the edges with mini choc chips, coconut or baking sprinkles.
 If you’d rather bake the biscuits yourself, make them the evening before, when it’s cooler, and keep them in an airtight container until needed.

 Why not make some tasty ice cream sandwiches this summer?
 [Rex]Don’t forget the salt